-Make a handy and useful addition to your workbench
+Make this handy and useful addition to your workbench

 The advantage of the holdfast is its ability to be positioned in various spots on a bench to hold work.
 The principle is simple enough.
 The threaded rod is placed at a slight angle to the tube such that when pressure is applied, the rod jams itself in a slightly oversize hole through the bench.